 When using NUMA, job resources are tracked per task.
-To support this qstat f produces a new category of information that begins with the "req information" keyword.
-Following each "req_information keyword" is another keyword giving information about how the job was allocated.
-See -L NUMA Resource Request on page 188 for available allocation keywords.
+To support this qstat -f produces a new category of information that begins with the req information keyword.
+Following each req information keyword is another keyword giving information about how the job was allocated.
+See 12.7 -L NUMA Resource Request - page 249 for available allocation keywords.

-When the job has completed, the output will also include the per task resident memory used and per task cpu time used.
-The following is a sample gstat -f completed job output.
+When the job has completed, the output will also include the per-task resident memory used and per-task CPU time used.
+The following is a sample qstat -f completed job output.